Grant Programs Overview

 The Community Foundation of Ozarks manages specialty grant funds established by donors who would like to have a positive impact on a specific field of donor interest.
 These funds are for a large spectrum of community needs and are sometimes relatively specific in their purpose.
 Please note the following grant programs and their purposes, which have varying due dates.

-Unless otherwise noted, contact Kirsten Binder for more information on the Specialty Grants.
+Unless otherwise noted, contact Rachel Tripp for more information on the Specialty Grants.

 Charles L. and Dorothy Weaver Memorial Orthodontic Grant